barichd/brailleorch/borframework.md

 This is for piano or other 2-staff music where some hand changes occur on one staff with direction change of stems.
 This dialog will let you choose which direction is for which hand, and add hand signs into the passage.

 Convert slur
 This option will convert slur in the current phrase, either from common (dots 1-4) to phrasing (dots 5-6,1-2 for open, and 4-5,2-3 for close) or vice versa.
 Normally, except vocal part, the software will apply phrasing slur when the phrase is very long, usually more than 5 notes.
 Or we can set the phrase length for detection.
-Note that this conversion is not applied to the music with nested slurs, since the outer one should always be phrasing slur.
+Note that this conversion is not applied to the music with nested slurs, since all slurs except the most inner one should always be phrasing slurs.
+Phasing slurs can be nested, while common slurs can not (because they have no open and close indications).

 combining and split
 There must be a submenu of this.
 When in post production, sometimes a multipart braille system containing only one measure can be combined to another one, or a multimeasure braille system has to be splitted into two (after adding missing items) or more.